Logicalshift/flo_draw/README.md

 ![Wibble](./images/wibble.png) ![Mandelbrot](./images/mandelbrot.png)
 ![Gradient](./images/gradient.png) ![Text layout](./images/textlayout.png)

+## Feature flags

+There are a couple of feature flags that can be used to choose rendering engines or enable or disable features:

+* `render-opengl` - the default renderer, using the OpenGL API.
+Right now this provides the highest performance on the widest range of possible hardware.
+* `render-wgpu` - uses WGPU instead of OpenGL.
+WGPU can use a wide range of backends but is currently quite low performing on several systems
+* `profile` - output some performance metrics to the console on each frame
+* `wgpu-profiler` - add in the WGPU profiler (somewhat unreliable)

 # Companion crates

 `flo_draw` was developed alongside several other crates, which may be of interest when developing software that uses the canvas: